Improving Tree Health Where It All Begins

 Written by: By Keith Glaznap, Certified Arborist WI-0678A

 As human beings we tend to be curious.
 Our society continuously gathers information about many different subjects.
 While we increase our knowledge of these subjects our understanding of them improves.
 When our understanding of a given subject improves enough, we may experience a break-through.
 The tree care industry is no exception to this process.
 The past 50 years have been nothing short of revolutionary in the tree care industry.

 Regarding tree health, the condition of the soil and roots under each tree are critical to tree health.
 Research tells us that a healthy tree has as much biomass underground as it has above ground.
 This information was radical at the time of its discovery.
 Since then, our advancements in tree care relative to root health and management of soil as it relates to tree health have grown exponentially.

-One such advancement that university studies continue to encourage is “air-tilling”.
-This process can significantly help to improve root development and tree health by reducing soil compaction.
+One such advancement for tree root health that university studies continue to encourage is “air-tilling”.
+This process can significantly help to improve tree root development and tree health by reducing soil compaction.
 This revelation considers the sensitive biology of tree roots as well as the soil conditions that are most favorable for root development and function.

 Air-tilling helps to reduce soil compaction while also improving soil structure, water retention, and soil microbial activity.
 Air-tilling is the most dynamic way to treat a tree with root and/or soil related stress.